fusionmaster7/kanvas_app/README.md

 A simple Node.js and Express application for SMS based COVID-19 alerts.

-Database used will be MongoDB
+Firebase will be used as database.